 They say that there are two things you can be sure of in life – death and taxes.
 Most of us run from them both for good reason.

-Death is the scary one, but I guess one gets more used to the idea the older one gets.
+Death is the scary one, but I guess one gets more used to the idea the older they get.
 But it still seems to catch us by surprise.

-A number of Jack’s friends spoke about him that day, but it was the words of his four grown-up children that touched me the most.
+A number of Jack’s friends spoke about him that day, but it was the words of his now grown-up children that touched me the most.

 Jack’s son Greg, spoke with dry and eloquent humour that was punctuated by bouts of heartfelt tears.
 It is amazing just how much Jack did teach his son, I think even Greg was amazed – such keys as how to ‘use’ things but ‘love’ people.

 You don’t know what you’ve got till it’s gone.
 Most of the saints were never recognized while they were alive.
 It is only in their passing that we realize the treasure has departed.
 The really great people are often the one’s we don’t think of as great while they are alive.